Author Profile

 Jane S. Shaw

-Jane S. Shaw was president of the John W. Pope Center for Higher Education Policy until February 2015, when she retired and joined the Pope Center's board of directors.
-Before joining the center in 2006, she was a senior fellow of PERC, the Property and Environment Research Center in Bozeman, Montana.
+Jane S. Shaw (who also writes as Jane Shaw Stroup) is the chairperson of the James G. Martin Center’s board of directors.
+She was president of the center (then known as the John W. Pope Center for Higher Education Policy) between 2007 and 2015, when she retired and joined the board.
+Before joining the center, she was a senior fellow of PERC, the Property and Environment Research Center, in Bozeman, Montana.

-Shaw is a past president of the Association of Private Enterprise Education, editorial adviser to Econ Journal Watch, a member of the Editorial Advisory Panel of Regulation, and a member of the Editorial Advisory Council of the Institute of Economic Affairs (London).
-She is married to Richard L. Stroup.
+She currently directs the North Carolina History Encyclopedia, published by the John Locke Foundation.
+She is a past president of the Association of Private Enterprise Education and former board member of the Philadelphia Society and Classical Liberals in the Carolinas.
+She is editorial adviser to Econ Journal Watch, a member of the Editorial Advisory Panel of Regulation, and a member of the Editorial Advisory Council of the Institute of Economic Affairs (London).
+She was married to the late Richard L. Stroup, who died in 2021.

 Articles by Jane S. Shaw